Skip to main content

 Four small sensors are placed on the child’s head by the audiologist.
 To collect an accurate result the child must lay very still and quiet through the test.
 In young babies this test can be carried out while they are sleeping.
 In slightly older children a sedation or anaesthetic maybe offered.

-ABR testing measures if the sound is being sent from the cochlea and through the auditory nerve to the brain.
+ABR testing measures if the sound is being sent from the cochlea through the auditory nerve to the brain.

 Back to Top